-Dr. Miamidian is a Visiting Assistant Professor of Criminal Justice, teaching criminal justice and sociology courses in both the traditional undergraduate and accelerated undergraduate programs.
+Dr. Miamidian is an Assistant Professor of Sociology, teaching criminal justice and sociology courses in both the traditional undergraduate and accelerated undergraduate programs.
 Dr. Miamidian came to Eastern University after eight years of teaching in the Department of Sociology, Anthropology, and Criminal Justice at Arcadia University.

 Ph.D., Sociology, Temple University

 M.A., Sociology, Temple University

 B.A., Sociology (Minor in Women's Studies), Villanova University

 - CRMJ 105 - Introduction to Criminal Justice

 Her research interests are varied, but share the common thread of examining and evaluating the various ways in which social institutions (i.e. schools, churches, prisons) affect both individuals and the communities in which they live.